csaguiar/media-bias-political-news/README.md

 # Project Folder Structure

+- `background`: Background materials supporting the first-pass labeling of articles based on media source.

 - `data_collection`: Contains the modules built for collecting data, including `ArticleSet`.
 Also includes the classes for scraping Google News website and [Webhose.IO](https://webhose.io) API.
 More info [here](data_collection/README.md)

-- `data_processed`: Contains the data pre processed after cleaning.
+- `data_processed`: Data pre-processed to various stages (cleaned, learned embeddings).

-- `data_raw`: Contains the data collected from the various sources.
+- `data_raw`: All the raw data, collected from the various sources.

-- `notebooks`: Collection of Jupyter Notebooks used for data exploration.

-- `preprocessing`: scripts to pre process data collection.

-# To do

-- Data Cleaning for the most relevant news outlets

-- Web based tool for article labelling

-- First pass on the Machine Learning model architecture
+- `preprocessing`: Code to preprocess the raw data.
+Outputs are saved to `data_processed/`.

+- `word_embeddings`: Code to train word embeddings using `word2vec`, visualize them using tSNE, and do exploratory analysis of the learned embeddings.
+Also contains the tsne plots.

+- `classification`: Models that take the word embeddings as inputs and classify each article as liberal or conservative.